Squall line

-A squall line, or more accurately a quasi-linear convective system (QLCS), is a line of thunderstorms, often forming along or ahead of a cold front.
+A squall line, or quasi-linear convective system (QLCS), is a line of thunderstorms, often forming along or ahead of a cold front.
 In the early 20th century, the term was used as a synonym for cold front (which often are accompanied by abrupt and gusty wind shifts).
 Linear thunderstorm structures often contain heavy precipitation, hail, frequent lightning, strong straight-line winds, and occasionally tornadoes or waterspouts.
 Particularly strong straight-line winds can occur where the linear structure forms into the shape of a bow echo.
 Tornadoes can occur along waves within a line echo wave pattern (LEWP), where mesoscale low-pressure areas are present.
 Some bow echoes can grow to become derechos as they move swiftly across a large area.
 On the back edge of the rainband associated with mature squall lines, a wake low can be present, on very rare occasions associated with a heat burst.

 Theory

 Polar front theory was developed by Jacob Bjerknes, derived from a dense network of observation sites in Scandinavia during World War I. This theory proposed that the main inflow into a cyclone was concentrated along two lines of convergence, one ahead of the low and another trailing behind the low.
 The trailing convergence zone was referred to as the squall line or cold front.
 Areas of clouds and rainfall appeared to be focused along this convergence zone.
 The concept of frontal zones led to the concept of air masses.
 The nature of the three-dimensional structure of the cyclone was conceptualized after the development of the upper air network during the 1940s.